-Dr Kershaw's Hospice is proud to be supporting and delivering a new lymphoedema service in partnership with Pennine Care to offer care and support to people living with this lifelong condition from right across the borough.
+Dr Kershaw's Hospice is proud to be supporting and delivering a new lymphoedema service in partnership with Pennine Care to offer care and support to people living with this lifelong condition across the borough.

 Patients can be referred to the lymphoedema clinic at the Hospice by their GP, District Nurse or other healthcare professional.
 At an initial consultation our specially trained staff will undertake an assessment of the patient's condition.
 This assessment will cover the four cornerstones of treatment for lymphoedema: